Chanuka999/express_crud_api/README.md

 - JWT tokens are used for protected routes.
 - Use the token received after login as a Bearer Token in the `Authorization` header.

-## Notes

-- For testing, the user list is dummy data (no DB required).
-- To enable database, implement the User model and connect to MongoDB or another DB.

 ---

 # express_crud_api